glarobats/CompTIA-A-Obsidian-Notes/README.md

 # CompTIA A+ Notes 220-1201 Core 1 Training Course (Professor Messer)

 This repository contains my personal study notes for the **CompTIA A+ certification**, based on [Professor Messer's YouTube channel](https://www.professormesser.com/).
+This repo does NOT contain any of the paid version notes.
 All notes were written in **Obsidian**, so the structure makes use of Markdown, internal links, and graph view references.

 ## 📚 Content